 This verse is about prophets who have the gift to understand the

-are persecuted relentlessly.
+are relentlessly persecuted for it.
 That is why in Hebrew chapter 11 it says that

-where else left for them to go.
+where for them to go.
 However, they always managed to bring forth

-was bigger than them, and that all the suffering they endured was not
+was bigger than them, knowing all their suffering was not for their sake but for

 (15k) Servant >>